Heniker/Starsector-Mods/README.md

 TODO:
 ir: Integration with Second in Command
 ir: Add conversion speed and ratio in description of the hullmod
-ir: add indicator for ability describing contributing factors (Nanoforge, participating ships) Add version checker integration
+ir: add indicator for ability describing contributing factors (Nanoforge, participating ships) & conversion ratio Add version checker integration

 Add icons for hullmods and ability